Community & Health Services

 Flexibility is key.
 Block courses, part-time study, not-for-profit management courses offered across New Zealand and the Pacific… – we want to make it easy for you to fit study around your work or family commitments.
 Some of our staff are currently studying themselves – so they know what it’s like to balance study with a busy life.

 Strong links with the Tangata Whenua, community and voluntary sector are a real strength.
 We work closely with key community organisations – to establish a national not-for-profit network, upskill Maori mental health managers, provide leadership training for Pacific students in New Zealand, or share research through online resource Clearing House.
 Organisations like Te Waipuna Puawai, Preventing Violence in the Home, the Problem Gambling Foundation and the New Zealand Federation of Voluntary Welfare Organisations have helped us develop our courses.
 For you this means that what you learn in the classroom reflects the real challenges the community and not-for-profit sector faces.

 Community and Health Services programmes

-If you want to start your career as a community worker, volunteer for a community group or youth worker:
+If you want to start your career as a community or youth worker, or volunteer for a community group

 - Certificate in Community Skills – 1 semester full-time or longer part-time, can also serve as a pathway into higher level study

-If you want a career in mental health
+If you want a career in health services or mental health

 - National Certificate in Mental Health (Mental Health Support Work) – 40 weeks full-time, a mix of classes and work placements, suitable for those already working in mental health and for newcomers to the field.

 - Graduate Diploma in Not-For-Profit Management – designed for managers and co-ordinators, team leaders, volunteers and board members of not-for-profit organisations; 2 to 5 years part-time, delivered as a series of block courses in 6 locations in New Zealand and in the Pacific